Micro-IT

 Guide · 9 min · New

-A line-by-line breakdown of managed IT pricing for a small business in 2026 — per device, per mailbox, per location — with worked examples for a 12-person office, a 6-person clinic, and a 35-person multi-location retailer.
+Managed IT services pricing, line by line — per device, per mailbox, per location — with worked examples for a 12-person office, a 6-person clinic, and a 35-person multi-location retailer.
 Compares to break-fix and to an internal hire.

 Read the guide